Is Discovery’s ‘Deadliest Catch’ Canceled? The Show’s New Airtime Has Fans Concerned

 “There have been a number of attribution studies that have looked at specific temperatures in the Bering Sea or Bering Sea ice cover in 2018, and in those attribution studies, they’ve concluded that those temperatures and low-ice conditions in the Bering Sea are a consequence of global warming,” Michael told CNN.

-Plus, it appears that the Bristol Bay red king crab harvest will also be canceled.
+The Bristol Bay red king crab harvest was also canceled.
 And since Deadliest Catch is centered around the Alaskan crab fishing trade, the show may be in trouble.

-Catch all-new episodes of Deadliest Catch, airing on Tuesdays at 8 p.m.
-ET on Discovery, and streaming on Discovery Plus.
+Catch all-new episodes of Deadliest Catch, airing on Fridays at 8 p.m.
+ET on Discovery, and streaming on HBO Max.